 - a duty to inform the council in writing of any conflict of interest as soon as is practicable after they become aware of the conflict.
 The duty to disclose a conflict of interest does not relate to the council member’s ownership of a lot in the scheme.

-Council members who breach their duties may be removed from the council, on application to the State Administrative Tribunal.
+Council members who breach one of these statutory duties may be removed from the council, on application to the Tribunal.

-To avoid discouraging people from volunteering for the council, the Act will state that a council member is not liable in any civil proceedings for any act that they do in good faith when performing the role of a council member.
+To encourage people to volunteer for the council, the Act will state that a council member is not liable in any civil proceedings for any act that they do in good faith when performing the role of a council member.

 A strata company will be able to execute a document either by:

-- applying the strata company’s common seal to the document (he common seal of the strata company may be electronic) or
+- applying the strata company’s common seal to the document (the common seal of the strata company may be electronic) or

 - having the document signed by a person who is authorised by a resolution of the strata company to sign documents on behalf of the strata company.
 That person could be a member of the council, an owner or a strata manager.